Shryne/jeometry/README.md

 #Quick start
-Before digging into depper details, let's begin with a quick start to clarify what could jeometry be for.
+Before digging into deeper details, let's begin with a quick start to clarify what could jeometry be about.
 Supposing we have this geometric figure to draw:

 ```